SCOPE OF THIS CHAPTER

 See Section 7, Step by Step Guide if you are Dealing with a Subject Access Request if you have been asked to work on a Subject Access Request.

-Subject access requests (SAR) are received by the Children's Initial Contact Point (CICP).
+Subject access requests (SAR) are received by the Bradford Children's Contact Centre.

 Where the request comes from a solicitor who is acting as the agent of the person making the access request it is assumed that the identification of the data subject will have taken place.
 Requests made by solicitors acting on behalf of clients should include a signed authorisation form.
 In such cases it is not necessary to verify the identification of the person using the solicitor.
 The officer must make sure that the authorisation form specifically relates to information from social care records.

-On receipt of a request for access CICP will acknowledge the request and explain that they are undertaking a search for the files.
-CICP will request the files from the relevant archive and inform the person requesting access that the they can expect to receive any information (40 calendar days from the date of receipt, wherever this was in the Council).
+On receipt of a request for access the Contact Centre will acknowledge the request and explain that they are undertaking a search for the files.
+The Contact Centre will request the files from the relevant archive and inform the person requesting access that they can expect to receive any information (1 month from the date of receipt, wherever this was in the Council).

-The Subject Access Request will be recorded within the case management system (Liquid Logic) and on the Sharepoint system by CICP.
+The Subject Access Request will be recorded within the case management system (Liquid Logic) and on the Sharepoint system by the Contact Centre.
 All contacts in relation to the request should also be recorded on the case record.

 The request and relevant files are passed to a social work team who will liaise with the person who has made the request and provide the information requested, in line with these procedures.